 Odyssey Semiconductor Technologies, Inc. (the "Company") was formed as a Delaware corporation on April 12, 2019.
 The Company acquired its wholly-owned subsidiary, Odyssey Semiconductor, Inc., a Delaware corporation ("Odyssey Semiconductor"), on June 21, 2019.
 Odyssey Semiconductor commenced business operations on June 17, 2019 when it acquired its wholly-owned subsidiary, JR2J LLC ("JR2J"), from its founders, Richard Brown and James Shealy, in exchange for shares of Odyssey Semiconductor.
-The Company mainly operates its business through Odyssey Semiconductor and does not plan to operate JR2J after it completes certain work that JR2J had contracted in the past.

 We are a semiconductor device company developing revolutionary high-voltage power switching components and systems based on proprietary Gallium Nitride (GaN) processing technology.
 The premium power switching device market, which is described as applications where silicon-based (Si) systems perform insufficiently, is projected to reach over \$3.5 billion by 2025 and is currently dominated by the semiconductor material silicon carbide (SiC).
 GaN-based systems outperform Si and SiC based systems in every way due to the superior material properties of GaN.
 However, GaN devices have, to-date proven difficult to process using standard semiconductor processing methods that are used to create Si and SiC based devices.
 We have developed a novel processing modification that allows GaN to be processed in a manner that for the first time, makes high voltage GaN power switching devices viably manufacturable.
-Our mission is to disrupt the rapidly growing premium power switching device market using our newly developed GaN high voltage power transistor for switching applications.
+Our mission is to disrupt the rapidly growing premium power switching device market using our newly